sodomak/vcam-bg/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Virtual Camera Background, please follow these steps:
+If you discover a security vulnerability in VidMask, please follow these steps:

 1. **Do not** disclose the vulnerability publicly
 2. Send a detailed report to [security@cancel.cz]